-Title: Units of Study in Teaching Reading, Grade 2 with Trade Pack; Building Vocabulary Foundations, Level 2

-Author: Heinemann; Teacher Created Materials Publishing

-ISBN-10: 978-0-325-07466-5; 978-1-433-31732-3

-- 1. Read with sufficient accuracy and fluency to support comprehension at the grades 2-3 text complexity band, with scaffolding as needed at the high end of the range. - 2.
-Generate and answer questions such as who, what, when, where, why, and how to demonstrate understanding of key details in a text. - 3.
-Analyze literary and informational texts to make, revise, and confirm predictions, make inferences, and draw conclusions. - 4.
-Analyze a text to determine author's purpose and how it shapes meaning in a text. - 5.
-Recount stories, including fables and folktales from diverse cultures, and determine their central message, lesson, or moral. - 6.
-Describe how words and phrases (e.g., regular beats, alliteration, rhymes, repeated lines) supply rhythm and meaning in a story, poem, or song. - 7.
-Describe the overall structure of a story, including describing how the beginning introduces the story and the ending concludes the action. - 8.
-Distinguish between the point-of-views of different characters. - 9.
-Describe how characters in a story respond to major events and challenges. - 10.
-Use information gained from the illustrations and words in a text to demonstrate understanding of its characters, setting, or plot. - 11.
-Compare and contrast two or more versions of the same story (e.g., Cinderella stories) by different authors or from different cultures. - 12.
-Identify the main topic of a multiparagraph text as well as the focus of specific paragraphs within the text.
+Title: Reading Units and Centers Year bundle Author: Not So Wimpy Teacher Copyright: 2020

+1. Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key details in a text.

+2. Recount stories, including fables and folktales from diverse cultures, and determine their central message, lesson, or moral.

+3. Describe how characters in a story respond to major events and challenges.

+4. Describe how words and phrases (e.g., regular beats, alliteration, rhymes, repeated lines) supply rhythm and meaning in a story, poem, or song.

+6. Describe the overall structure of a story, including describing how the beginning introduces the story and the ending concludes the action.

+7. Acknowledge differences in the points of view of characters, including by speaking in a different voice for each character when reading dialogue aloud.

+8. Use information gained from the illustrations and words in a print or digital text to demonstrate understanding of its characters, setting, or plot.

+9. Compare and contrast two or more versions of the same story (e.g., Cinderella stories) by different authors or from different cultures.

+10. Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key details in a text.

+11. Identify the main topic of a multipara graph text as well as the focus of specific paragraphs within the text.

-- 13. Describe the connection between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a text. - 14.
-Determine the meaning of words and phrases in a text relevant to a grade 2 topic or subject area. - 15.
-Read a variety of genres and distinguish characteristics of different literary genres (realistic fiction, fantasy, folktales, and fables). - 16.
-Know and use various text features (e.g., captions, bold print, subheadings, glossaries, indexes, electronic menus, icons) to locate key facts or information in a text efficiently.
+12. Describe the connection between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a text.

+13. Determine the meaning of words and phrases in a text relevant to a grade 2 topic or subject area.

+14. Know and use various text features (e.g., captions, bold print, subheadings, glossaries, indexes, electronic menus, icons) to locate key facts or information in a text efficiently.